Joseph Vallot: Mont Blanc Observatories

 In the summer of 1890, and with support from the Commune, Vallot employed 110 porters to carry building materials to construct his observatory on a rocky shoulder below the summit of Mont Blanc.
 It was positioned on the Rochers des Bosses at a height of 4358 m, but was relocated eight years later to a more suitable point nearby at 4350 m.
 In 1892 he also arranged for the construction of a separate cabin for climbers who had previously been accommodated in the main observatory building.

 Vallot acted as the observatory's director for over 30 years.
 He and the many scientists he invited to study there made numerous observations across many disciplines, including astronomy, botany, cartography, geology, glaciology, medicine, meteorology and physiology.
 The results of these researches were published between 1893 and 1917 in seven volumes of the Annales de l'Observatoire du Mont Blanc, as well as in the Comptes Rendus de l'Académie des Sciences.

 The first recorded case of pulmonary oedema directly attributable to the effects of high altitude (as documented by an autopsy) occurred in Vallot's observatory in 1891, with the death of a Dr. Jacottet.
 In 1913, Vallot became the first person to publish research demonstrating the deterioration in physical performance with increasing altitude; he used squirrels as his study animals.

-Covering an area of 60 square metres, the Observatoire Vallot included a laboratory, a kitchen and an extravagantly-decorated room known as the 'Chinese Salon' which Vallot elaborately adorned with Asian items, including large tapestries, Persian rugs, a Samurai helmet and innumerable exotic ornaments.
+The Observatoire Vallot, covering 60 square metres, included a laboratory, a kitchen and an extravagantly-decorated room known as the 'Chinese Salon'.
+Vallot elaborately adorned this room with Asian items, including large tapestries, Persian rugs, a Samurai helmet and many exotic ornaments.
 His observatory and nearby refuge attracted scientists as well as adventurers such as Achille Ratti (the future Pope Pius XI).

 Vallot put his knowledge and his own observatory at the disposal of the French astronomer, Pierre Janssen when the latter initiated plans to construct his own observatory on the ice-capped summit of Mont Blanc.
 Because of his knowledge of glaciers and the movement of ice, Vallot strongly advised against it.
 The project went ahead nevertheless in 1893, but was only able to operate for a short period of time before the wooden structure began to sink into Mont Blanc's summit ice cap.
 It was eventually abandoned and dismantled in 1909, and the timber was used as firewood in Vallot's own observatory for many years thereafter.

-In 1984, and as part of a plan to upgrade and return the observatory back into active use for high-altitude scientific research, Vallot’s Chinese salon was dismantled and reassembled in the Alpine Museum in Chamonix.
+In 1984, and as part of a plan to upgrade and return the observatory back into active use for high-altitude scientific research, Vallot's Chinese salon was dismantled and reassembled in the Alpine Museum in Chamonix.